Naveenkumar1925/Brite-Spark-P1/DECISIONS.md

 - Enough to get grounded answers running (the floor).
 Can add semantic search later only if keyword proves too weak.
 - retrieval.py: clauses split on bold § numbers, keyword-overlap search.

+  ## Retrieval (updated)
+  - Hybrid: 70% semantic (all-MiniLM-L6-v2) + 30% keyword.
+  - Keyword alone failed real questions: "resource limit" didn't match the manual's "resources exceed $4,000".
+Semantic was needed for the floor to actually work, so this is not over-building.
+  - Embedding model downloads ~90MB on first run (noted in README).